Phil and Ceri Keates, FamilyLife Directors

 Andy and Tiffany Atkins

 Andy & Tiffany live in Cambridge.
 They met in a muddy field at a music festival back in 1986.
 They got married four years later and have since produced a large selection of now grown-up children; one of whom has also produced three grandchildren for them.
 They have spent most of their married life working with Agapé in the UK and also in Russia.
-Andy is a curate in the Church of England and Tiffany works full-time with FamilyLife.
+Andy is now a vicar in the Church of England and Tiffany works full-time with FamilyLife.
 Andy loves adventure and spontaneity, he likes trying new things which is currently bee-keeping.
 Tiffany loves quiet and predictability, if she’d had any talent she’d like to have been an artist.
 They enjoy an unchallenging cycle ride in the flat fens, exploring new places together and spending time with their family.

 Bill and Lynda Edwards

-Bill and Lynda have been married for over 37 years.
-They live in Cambridge and have two children Alex and Niamh, and a large crazy rescue dog, all of which make life hectic and very interesting.
-Lynda has an accounting background, and is also a qualified counsellor and family consultant spending her time juggling family, work and church.
-Bill works in the very busy world of Estates Management, spending time on the allotment and dreaming of completing the renovation of a 1971 yellow Volkswagen Beetle, he started 17 years ago in time for their daughter to start learning to drive, she has now been driving for 4 years.
+Bill and Lynda have been married for over 39 years.
+They live in Cambridge and have two grown up children, Alex and Niamh, and a large crazy rescue dog, all of which make life hectic and very interesting.
+Lynda has an accounting background and is also a qualified counsellor and family consultant spending her time juggling family, work, and church.
+Bill is now semi-retired from Facilities Management but seems to be working much harder than he ever did before.
+Spending time working with his son, and for the church and dreaming of completing the renovation of a 1971 yellow Volkswagen Beetle, he started 20 years ago in time for their daughter to start learning to drive, she has now been driving for 6 years.

 Muchada and Rumbi Bvunzawabaya